hamzaijaz-dev/task-management-system/README.md

 # Task Management System
 This Task Management System is a web application built using Django, FastAPI, and Celery.
 It allows users to create, update, delete, and assign tasks, with support for user authentication, asynchronous task processing, RESTful API integration, and comprehensive unit testing.
+It contains workflows to run sanity checks in the code.

 ## Requirements
 - Python 3.x